MicrosoftDocs/azure-devops-docs/docs/notifications/howto-use-subscription-logging.md

 ---
 title: How to use subscription logging
-titleSuffix: VSTS & TFS
+titleSuffix: Azure DevOps Services & TFS
-description: How to use subcription logging to troubleshoot Visual Studio Team Services (VSTS) notifications ms.technology: devops-collab ms.prod: devops ms.manager: douge
+description: How to use subcription logging to troubleshoot Azure DevOps Servicesnotifications ms.technology: devops-collab ms.prod: devops ms.manager: douge